Thank you for visiting Zhifeng's website

 I have read and learned Pascal Pons' blog blog.gamesolver.org (Last Accessed: 2024-05-25) on make a Connect Four solver and implemented my own, along side making visualizations.

-The below visualization is my attempt at using an Octree data structure to quickly find information about a particular state.
-I'm very grateful that all the parts of my code can smoothly work together.
+The visualization below is my attempt at using an Octree data structure to quickly find information about a particular state.
+I'm very grateful that all the parts of my code can work smoothly together.
 The Octree structure is extracted from my Barnes-Hut Tree implementation for accelerating force simulations for my force-directed graph visualization implementation.
 I'm truly, truly grateful that all the parts worked together; at least no too-obvious problems.

 Graph Visualization